-Each dataset in shuffled and split to training, testing and validation set (60%, 20% and 20% respectively).
+Each dataset is shuffled and split to training, testing and validation set (60%, 20% and 20% respectively).
 Each experiment was performed 20 times and the results presented here are average over these runs (deviations were small and are not presented here).
-Results for AMSOM QE and TE (compared to classic SOM) along with the number of neurons used by each model are presented in Table 2.
-From this Table it is obvious that AMSOM's performance is much better than classic SOM.
+Results for AMSOM QE and TE (compared to classic SOM) along with the number of neurons used by each model are presented in Table 1.
+From this table it is obvious that AMSOM's performance is much better than classic SOM.
 AMSOM starts from the same number of neurons as classic SOM but by removing and adding neurons when necessary reaches a number which is suitable to represent the dataset.
 Both QE and TE are improved using AMSOM algorithm and this improvement is more significant in TE because of the neuron position changing which allows the map to better adjust to the dataset.

-Visualization results for three of the datasets are presented in Figures 9 through 11.
-In these figures final positions of the neurons and their final positions are represented.
-For each neuron a majority vote criterion was used in order to determine the class that this neuron represents.
+Visualization results for the six small-scale datasets are presented in Figs. 9, 10, 11, 12, 13, 14.
+In these Figures final positions of the neurons and their connections are represented.
+For each neuron the process described in Sect.
+3.3 was followed in order to determine the optimal number of clusters but also the class that each neuron belongs to.
 For the simple CLUSTER dataset it is obvious that the four classes are identified and the grid structure can effectively represent their relations.
 For the IRIS dataset one class is completely identified whereas the other two (which are more similar) are also highlighted.
-Also notice that neurons that belong to the same class are mostly connected with each other on the grid and only some spontaneous connections between classes exist.
-Finally, for the more demanding IONOSPHERE dataset (see the relatively higher QE), AMSOM manages to differen-
+Also notice that neurons which belong to the same class are mostly connected with each other on the grid

+Fig. 12.
+Visualization results for IONOSPHERE dataset (2 classes).